Functional fixedness: Techniques to avoid functional fixedness

-Overcoming functional fixedness in science classrooms with analogical transfer
+In science classrooms with analogical transfer

 Based on the assumption that students are functionally fixed, a study on analogical transfer in the science classroom shed light on significant data that could provide an overcoming technique for functional fixedness.
 The findings support the fact that students show positive transfer (performance) on problem solving after being presented with analogies of certain structure and format.
 The present study expanded Duncker's experiments from 1945 by trying to demonstrate that when students were "presented with a single analogy formatted as a problem, rather than as a story narrative, they would orient the task of problem-solving and facilitate positive transfer".

 A total of 266 freshmen students from a high school science class participated in the study.
 The experiment was a 2x2 design where conditions: "task contexts" (type and format) vs. "prior knowledge" (specific vs. general) were attested.
-Students were classified into 5 different groups, where 4 were according to their prior science knowledge (ranging from specific to general), and 1 served as a control group (no analog presentation).
-The 4 different groups were then classified into "analog type and analog format" conditions, structural or surface types and problem or surface formats.
+Students were classified into five different groups, where four were according to their prior science knowledge (ranging from specific to general), and one served as a control group (no analog presentation).
+The four different groups were then classified into "analog type and analog format" conditions, structural or surface types and problem or surface formats.

 Inconclusive evidence was found for positive analogical transfer based on prior knowledge; however, groups did demonstrate variability.
 The problem format and the structural type of analog presentation showed the highest positive transference to problem solving.
 The researcher suggested that a well-thought and planned analogy relevant in format and type to the problem-solving task to be completed can be helpful for students to overcome functional fixedness.
 This study not only brought new knowledge about the human mind at work but also provides important tools for educational purposes and possible changes that teachers can apply as aids to lesson plans.